Stephen King Has Already Seen Four Of His In-Progress Films: What’s His Verdict?

 Stephen King began writing the first book of The Dark Tower as a 19-year-old kid and did not conclude the story until he was 57.
 The seven books comprising the series make up almost 4,000 pages and are widely considered to be Stephen King’s crowning works.
 That’s one of the reasons why King fans have been extremely anxious about the upcoming filmic adaptation; they don’t want the Dark Tower name to be tarnished with a throwaway movie.

-Another major factor that has made many people concerned about the movie is the almost complete lack of any real advertisement for it (or any other type of publicity) since the Summer blockbuster’s two big stars, Idris Elba and Matthew McConaughey, were confirmed.
+Another major factor that has made many people concerned about the movie is the almost complete lack of any real advertisement for it (or any other type of publicity) since the summer blockbuster’s two big stars, Idris Elba and Matthew McConaughey, were confirmed.
 There hasn’t even been a trailer released, and the film is a mere four months away.
 Not only that, but the film’s release date has already been pushed back from February of this year to July.

 If Stephen King’s opinion is anything to go by, though, there is no need to worry.
 He was also asked about the Dark Tower movie during his above-mentioned sitdown with the Herald Tribune, and Stephen did not mince words.